mobily-enterprises/json-rest-schema/FUTURE_MIGRATION_MODULE.md

 ## Motivation

-While `json-rest-schema` currently provides `generateKnexMigration()` for initial table creation, it doesn't handle schema evolution.
-As applications grow, schemas change - fields are added, types are modified, constraints are updated.
+Earlier versions of `json-rest-schema` included helpers such as `generateKnexMigration()` to scaffold an initial table, but that functionality has since been removed from the core package.
+The need that sparked those helpers remains: as applications grow, schemas change — fields are added, types are modified, constraints are updated.
 Manually writing migration files for these changes is error-prone and time-consuming.

 This module would:
 - Automatically detect schema changes